aftersound/weave/docs/data-insight-delivery-solution.md

 If you work in data area, the left part of the diagram above, Data Insight Mining, might look familiar.
 If you work on Product Experience, the right part should be obvious.

-Question is how to make it happen when product experiences need data insights?
-Can product experiences directly use data insights from data processing pipeline?
+Question is how to make it happen when product experience need data insight?
+Can product experience directly use data insight from data processing pipeline?

-More often than not, those data insights can not be directly used by product experiences.
+More often than not, such data insight just right off data processing pipeline can not be directly used by product experience.
 Reasons are

-1. product experiences often want different views hence have different access patterns of the same data insights
+1. product experiences often want different views hence have different access patterns of the same data insight
 2. product experiences often have strict requirement on latency

-So, there is still some gap between generated data insights and product experiences.
+So, there is still some gap between generated data insight and product experience.
 To cover it, significant amount of engineering time/effort is needed.